 35 EVENTS AFTER REPORTING PERIOD

-On 1 February, 2023, one of the Group's subsidiaries has been served a claim by an independent party.
-The claim is in relation to the normal commercial activities of the Group's subsidiary.
 There is no material litigation expected to result in a significant adverse effect on the financial position of the Group, either collectively or individually.
 Management believes that adequate provisions have been made in respect of such litigation.